abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 ### Module Configuration and Routing

-As default, this gateway proxies each request to related microservice and redirects the account related requests to AuthServer;
+As default, this gateway proxies each request from back-office application to related microservice and redirects the account related requests to AuthServer.
+Ocelot re-route configuration can be found in `ocelot.json` file.
+This configuration is added by using **AddOcelotJson** extension method in `Program.cs`.
+The re-routing configuration is as below:

-- **IdentityService:** Depends on `IdentityServiceHttpApiModule` and re-routes
+- **Identity Service:** Uses static proxy and re-routes

   - `/api/identity/{everything}`
   - `/api/identity-server/{everything}`
   - `/api/account-admin/{everything}`

-  to `localhost:44388` (IdentityService) in appsettings configuration.
+  to `localhost:44388` (IdentityService).

-- **AdministrationService:** Depends on `AdministrationServiceHttpApiModule` and re-routes
+- **Administration Service:** Uses static proxy and re-routes

   -  `/api/abp/{everything}`  [application configuration endpoint](https://docs.abp.io/en/abp/latest/API/Application-Configuration)
   - `/api/audit-logging/{everything}`